host and service parameter

 If you are not yet very experienced with the rule sets' names, then the procedure via the service is simpler.
 Similarly to the hosts, here there is also a page in which all of a service's parameters are shown and where you have the possibility of directly accessing the applicable rule sets.
 You can access this parameter page with the symbol in a host's list of services in WATO.
 The symbol takes you directly to the rule set that defines the parameter for the check plug-in for this service.

-The symbol is by the way also found in the status window in every service's context menu:
+The symbol is also found in the status window in every service's context menu:

 2.3.
 Manual checks